GogoFC/cloudflare-ddns-multi-domain-update/README.md

 Use Edit zone DNS Template and select a specific Zone in Zone Resources.

-The script is made to work with Bearer token.
+Script uses a Bearer token.

 ### Cron